300bps/hellopi/README.md

     * Linux: __sudo python3 setup.py install__
 4) To run _Hello Pi_ any time after installation, open a terminal window and use the __hellopi__ command.
 Use __hellopi -h__ to see a list of the command's options.

+#### Run From Source: ####
+1) To run _Hello Pi_ from source, download the project source files into the desired folder.
+2) Open a terminal window in the source directory.
+    * Windows: Right-click the _Command Prompt_ app and select "Run as administrator".
+Next change to the source directory.
+    * Linux: Open a terminal window and change to the source directory.
+3) Run the program with administrator access rights.
+    * Windows: The _Command Prompt_ app was already opened with admin rights in step 2, so simply run the command with:
+    __python3 hellopi.py -h__
+    * Linux: Run the command with: __sudo python3 hellopi.py -h__